davidswelt/zot_bib_web/README.rst

 --------

 This tool generates interactive web bibliographies based on one or more collections in a Zotero repository.
 Collections can be maintained by groups of people, using Zotero's web interface or their desktop applications.

+Bibliographies can be ordered by collection, by publication year, or by publication type (e.g., journal articles first), are interactively searchable, can be linked to PDF documents or other URLs, have records for BibTex, EndNote and Wikipedia, and can be exported to HTML or pushed to a Wordpress database.

 Zot\_bib\_web does not depend on any third-party web server.
 The generated bibliographies load quickly because they are stored as static files along with the rest of your website.
 This makes a good source for webcrawlers, including Google Scholar and CiteSeer.

-Setup is very easy for anyone who runs their own website and knows how to use a command line (shell).
+Setup is easy for anyone who runs their own website and knows how to use a command line (shell).
 The easiest way to use it is to call zot.py with the key of a public Zotero collection.
 It will make a zotero-bib.html file.
 Copy this, along with the "site" and "files" (if any) directory to your webserver.

-Bibliographies - can be ordered by collection, by publication year, or by publication type (e.g., journal articles first), - are editable in Zotero by one or more users, - are interactively searchable, - can be linked to PDF documents or other URLs, - have records for BibTex, EndNote and Wikipedia, and - can be exported to HTML or pushed to a Wordpress database.

-The following formats and info can also be included: BibTex, RIS (for EndNote etc.), Wikipedia markup, abstract, PDF, APA and MLA format.

-A readable bibliographic entry (e.g., in APA style) is always shown.
-COInS is always included (invisible).

-The content generated is static.
-This program is meant to be run periodically.

-Support for other languages is provided; by default for German and English.

-A tool to push the resulting bibliography to a Wordpress installation is also provided.

-zot\_bib\_web is available on Github.

 Demo
 ----